How to set up a Rovo agent for Confluence

 Preparation is key.
 Here’s what you’ll need to ensure a smooth setup process:

 • Permissions: Make sure you have admin rights in Confluence.
 You’ll need them to create or manage agents.
-You should also be aware of how many users will be on the sites your Rovo will be activated – this has a big impact on your bill.
+You should also be aware of how many users will be on the sites where your Rovo agent will be active: this helps you choose the right plan.
 You can find more pricing info here.

 • The Rovo app: Confirm the app is installed and fully functional in your workspace.